-Benefit from the success of LLMs \eg GPTs~\cite{radford2019language, brown2020language, ouyang2022training}, LLaMA~\cite{touvron2023llama}, and Vicuna~\cite{chiang2023vicuna}, multi-modal models also achieve great improvements recently.
-Flamingo~\cite{alayrac2022flamingo} is one of the early attempts on introducing LLMs into vision-language pretraining.
-To be conditioned well on visual features, it inserts several gated cross-attention dense blocks between pretrained language encoder layers.
-OpenFlamingo~\cite{alayrac2022flamingo} provides an open-source version of it.
-BLIP-2~\cite{li2023blip} proposes a Querying Transformer (Q-former) to bridge the modality gap between the frozen image encoder and large language encoder.
-After that, InstructBLIP~\cite{dai2023instructblip} extend BLIP-2~\cite{li2023blip} with vision-language instruction tuning and achieve better performance.
-VisualGLM~\cite{du2022glm} also adopts Q-former~\cite{li2023blip} to bridge the visual model and language encoder, GLM~\cite{du2022glm}.
-LLaVA~\cite{liu2023visual} adopt GPT4~\cite{OpenAI2023GPT4TR} only with language inputs to generate instruction-following data for vision-language tuning.
-Otter~\cite{li2023otter} also constructs an instruction-tuning dataset to improve the ability of instruction-following for OpenFlamingo.
-MiniGPT-4~\cite{zhu2023minigpt} believes the ability of GPT4~\cite{OpenAI2023GPT4TR} comes from advanced LLMs and proposes to adopt only one project layer to align the visual representation with the language model.
-Although it is trained in high computational efficiency, it demonstrates some capabilities similar to GPT4~\cite{OpenAI2023GPT4TR}. mPLUG-Owl~\cite{ye2023mplug} proposes another learning paradigm by first tuning the visual encoder to summarize and align visual features and then tuning the language model with LoRA~\cite{hu2021lora}.
-In this paper, after thoroughly evaluating them on the proposed \ourmethod and other public datasets, we provide some insights for future multi-modal research.
+Building upon the success of Large Language Models (LLMs) such as GPTs~\cite{radford2019language, brown2020language, ouyang2022training}, LLaMA~\cite{touvron2023llama}, and Vicuna~\cite{zheng2023judging}, recent advancements have been made in multimodal models.
+Flamingo~\cite{alayrac2022flamingo}, an early attempt at integrating LLMs into vision-language pretraining, has made significant strides.
+To condition effectively on visual features, it incorporates several gated cross-attention dense blocks within pretrained language encoder layers.
+OpenFlamingo~\cite{alayrac2022flamingo} offers an open-source version of this model.
+BLIP-2~\cite{li2023blip} introduces a Querying Transformer (Q-former) to bridge the modality gap between the frozen image encoder and the large language encoder.
+Subsequently, InstructBLIP~\cite{dai2023instructblip} extends BLIP-2~\cite{li2023blip} with vision-language instruction tuning, achieving superior performance.
+MiniGPT-4~\cite{zhu2023minigpt} attributes the prowess of GPT-4~\cite{OpenAI2023GPT4TR} to advanced LLMs and proposes the use of a single projection layer to align the visual representation with the language model.
+LLaVA~\cite{liu2023visual} also utilizes GPT-4 to generate instruction-following data for vision-language tuning.
+The learning paradigm and the multimodal instruction tuning corpus proposed by LLaVA are widely adopted by subsequent works~\cite{liu2023improved,chen2023sharegpt4v,2023YiVL,2023xtuner}.
+During the instruction tuning, Low-Rank Adaptation (LoRA~\cite{hu2021lora}) has been adopted by recent works~\cite{ye2023mplug,internlmxcomposer2,2023xtuner} on language models to achieve better performance on multimodal understanding.
+In the realm of proprietary models, the APIs of multiple powerful VLMs have also been made publicly available to prosper downstream applications, including GPT-4v~\cite{OpenAI2023GPT4TR}, Gemini-Pro-V~\cite{team2023gemini}, and Qwen-VL-Max~\cite{bai2023qwen}.
+After conducting a thorough evaluation of these models on the proposed MMBench, we offer insights for future multimodal research.